Saturday 4th October –

 The other main carnivore here is the Northern Bokiboky (or Narrow-striped Mongoose).
 Kirindy is also the only place one can find the nocturnal and endangered Giant Jumping (or Malagasy Giant) Rat, a large rodent with a severely restricted range of only about 20 square kilometres!
 Like its rodent cousin in Africa, the Spring Hare, it can hop, but it can also run on all fours.

-Lemurs are well represented at Kirindy and diurnal species include both Verreaux’s Sifaka and Red-fronted Brown Lemur.
+Lemurs are well represented at Kirindy and diurnal species include both Verreaux’s Sifaka and Red-fronted Brown Lemur which are habituated here.
 In addition, there is a host of nocturnal lemurs, including Madame Berthe’s Mouse-Lemur (the world’s smallest primate), Grey Mouse-Lemur, Red-tailed Sportive Lemur, Pale Fork-marked Lemur, Coquerel’s Giant Dwarf Lemur and Fat-tailed Dwarf Lemur.
 With persistence, we will see and photograph a number of these strange critters of the Madagascan night.

 Several tenrecs can also be found here, including Common, Greater Hedgehog, Lesser Hedgehog and Large-eared Tenrecs.

-Reptiles are also abundant and include Henkel’s Leaf-tailed Gecko, Big-headed Gecko, Giant Hog-nosed Snake, Spear-nosed Snake and Kapidolo (or Flat-backed Spider Tortoise).
+Reptiles are also abundant and include Henkel’s Leaf-tailed Gecko, Big-headed Gecko, Giant Hog-nosed Snake, Spear-nosed Snake and Kapidolo (or Flat-backed Spider Tortoise), although we will need luck to see any of them during our visit.
 The eggs of the threatened Labord’s Chameleon will also be on view here at the time of our visit, but the young and adults live only for four or five months in total between November and March, the shortest lifespan of any vertebrate!

-Photogenic birds at Kirindy include White-breasted Mesite, Coquerel’s and Crested Couas, Sickle-billed, White-headed, Rufous, Blue and Chabert’s Vangas, Cuckoo Roller, Madagascar Harrier-Hawk, Henst’s Goshawk, Banded Kestrel, and Lesser and Greater Vasa Parrots.
+Photogenic birds at Kirindy include White-breasted Mesite, Crested and sometimes Coquerel’s Couas, Sickle-billed, White-headed, Rufous, Blue and Chabert’s Vangas, Cuckoo Roller, Madagascar Harrier-Hawk and Lesser and Greater Vasa Parrots.

 All in all the potential for wildlife photography at Kirindy is awesome, so our three days visit is barely going to seem long enough!